alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       1. Sky Atmosphere - The system will use unreal's sky atmosphere rendering system to imitate correct atmospheric scattering.
 The settings for this can be further adjusted from the Sky Atmosphere category.

-      2. Simplified Color - Determines colors in simpler ways, by sampling an atmospheric scattering LUT texture, along with adjustable color values.
+      2. Simplified Color - Determines colors in simpler ways, by sampling an atmospheric scattering LUT volume texture for the sun and moon, along with adjustable color values.
 Cheaper on the material level than the sky atmosphere, and more directly customizable.
 The color values used by Simplified Color can be changed from the Simplified Color category.

 -----
 PROJECT MODE